 See more tea party recipes.

 - 1Heat the oven to 350°F and arrange a rack in the middle.
-Generously coat an 8-by-8-inch baking dish with butter and set aside.
+Generously coat an 8-by-8-inch baking dish with butter and set it aside.

 - 2Place the apricots in a medium heatproof bowl.
-Place the water in a small saucepan and bring to a boil over high heat.
-Pour over the apricots and let sit until they are plumped up and have absorbed most of the water, about 25 minutes.
+Place the water in a small saucepan and bring it to a boil over high heat.
+Pour it over the apricots and let them sit until they’ve plumped up and absorbed most of the water, about 25 minutes.
 Reserve the saucepan.

-- 3Meanwhile, make the crust: Place the oats, flours, and salt in a large heatproof bowl and stir to combine.
-Place the butter, 1/2 cup of the honey, and light brown sugar in the reserved saucepan.
-Bring to a boil over medium-high heat and cook, stirring occasionally, for a total cooking time of 5 minutes.
+- 3Meanwhile, make the crust: Place the oats, both flours, and the salt in a large heatproof bowl and stir to combine.
+Place the measured butter, 1/2 cup of the honey, and the brown sugar in the reserved saucepan.
+Bring to a boil over medium-high heat and cook, stirring occasionally, for 5 minutes.
 Immediately pour the butter mixture over the oat mixture and stir until the oats are evenly coated.
-When cool enough to handle but still warm, use a measuring cup and evenly press 1/2 of the mixture (about 1 1/2 cups) into the bottom of the prepared baking dish; set aside.
+When the mixture’s cool enough to handle but still warm, use a measuring cup to evenly press half of it (about 1 1/2 cups) into the bottom of the prepared baking dish; set it aside.

 - 4Using a slotted spoon, transfer the apricots to a food processor fitted with the blade attachment and discard any remaining liquid.
-Add the remaining 3 tablespoons of honey, jam, and vanilla extract to the food processor and process until the mixture is mostly smooth (some small pieces will remain), about 1 minute.
+Add the remaining 3 tablespoons of honey, the jam, and vanilla extract to the food processor and process until the mixture is mostly smooth (some small pieces will remain), about 1 minute.

 - 5Spread the apricot filling evenly over the oat base.
 Evenly sprinkle the remaining oat mixture over the apricot filling and gently press it in with your fingers.

-- 6Bake until the top is browned, about 30 to 40 minutes (if using a glass or ceramic baking dish, it may take 5 minutes longer).
+- 6Bake until the top is browned, about 30 to 40 minutes.
+(If you’re using a glass or ceramic baking dish, it may take 5 minutes longer.)
 Remove from the oven to a wire rack and let cool completely before cutting into squares, about 1 to 2 hours.